jvalue/jayvee/rfc/0009-expressions/README.md

 We infer the primitive value type based on the operator.
 The resulting value type of each operator is unambiguous.

 The operands `==` and `!=` are the only ones that allow operands of different value types.
 Other operators are unambiguous.
-Comparing the equality of two operands of different value types always resolves to `false`.
+Comparing the equality of two operands of different value types throws an error, unless they are different types of numbers that can be converted to the less restrictive type (e.g., integers are converted to decimals when compared).

 ## Drawbacks